Contents

 When choosing a server provider, take into account its performance and reliability.
 If the performance of the server is weak, a user will have to wait longer for the response.
 And if the server is not very reliable, some security issues and even user data leaks may occur.

-As your business grows, it would be better to have a dedicated server: it’s more secure and reliable — as soon as you’re its only user and have it at hand.
+As your business grows and your app gets more users, it would be better to have a dedicated server: it’s more secure and reliable — as soon as you’re its only user and have it at hand.
 But having a dedicated server entails some extra expenses, apart from the cost of the server itself.
 You’ll need a facility to place the servers and a specialist to maintain them — a server administrator.
 The average annual salary of a server administrator varies from $60,000 to $80,000 a year; their hourly rates are about $40-60.

-Remember that your product is going to scale, and new features are going to be created, designed, and tested.
-So when you have some general understanding of the overall sum, add 15-20% to it.
+Remember that your Flutter app is going to scale, and new features are going to be added to a development pipeline to be created, designed, and tested.
+So when you have some general understanding of the overall cost, we would suggest adding 15-20% to it.

 Release to app stores

-Once your product is ready, you need to launch it on a distributing platform such as App Store or Google Play: it is the proven way to reach your potential users.
-Normally, to publish your application, you’re going to need a developer account on the platform; it’s paid.
+Once your Flutter app is ready, you need to launch it on a distributing platform such as App Store or Google Play: it is the proven way to reach your potential users.
+Normally, to make your app available to the general public , you’re going to need a developer account on the platform; it’s paid.
 What’s more, platforms may take some share of in-app purchases of subscriptions.

-In the chart below, we’ve collected the information on the fees for all major distribution platforms.
+In the chart below, we’ve collected information on the fees for all major distribution platforms.

 Factors affecting Flutter app development cost